How to Grow and Plant Rhubarb

 FAQs

-White stalks are rising out of the center of my rhubarb plants.
-What are they?
+What are the white stalks rising from the center of my rhubarb plant?

 How do I know when rhubarb is ready to pick?